thales-markets/app-plugin-thales/README.md

 git clone https://github.com/thales-markets/app-plugin-thales.git
 ```

-Then in the same folder clone two more repositories, which is the plugin-tools and app-ethereum.
+Then in the same folder clone two more repositories, which is the "plugin-tools" and "app-ethereum".

 ```shell
 git clone https://github.com/LedgerHQ/plugin-tools.git                          # plugin-tools